Enabling Multi-programming Mechanism for Quantum Computing in the NISQ Era: Evaluation

-Finally, to evaluate the hardware limitations of executing multiple circuits in parallel, we set the threshold $\delta$ to 0.2.
-All the five benchmarks are able to be executed simultaneously on IBM Q 65 Manhattan.
+Then, to evaluate the hardware limitations of executing multiple circuits in parallel, we set the threshold $\delta$ to 0.2.
+All the five small benchmarks are able to be executed simultaneously on IBM Q 65 Manhattan.
 Partition fidelity difference is 0.18.
-Results show that fidelity of simultaneous executions (QHSP) is decreased by 9.5\% compared to independent executions (PHA).
-Both fidelity and additional gate number improvement of QHSP are more than 50\% compared to CDAP.
-The complete experimental results can be found in Supplementary Note 5.
+The average fidelity of simultaneous executions (QHSP) and independent executions (PHA) is 0.493 and 0.54, respectively, corresponding to a fidelity loss of 9.5\%.

+Finally, to illustrate our QHSP algorithm's performance on medium and large benchmarks, we compile two medium-size circuits on IBM Q 27 Toronto, two medium-size circuits and three large-size circuits on IBM Q 65 Manhattan, simultaneously.
+We compare the results with HA and PHA for independent compilation.
+Since these benchmarks are not able to obtain meaningful results due to the noise, we do not execute them on the real hardware and only use the number of additional gates as the comparison metric.
+The results are shown in Fig.~\ref{fig:large_benchmarks} and Fig.~\ref{fig:large_benchmarks_2}.
+The additional gate number is reduced by 23.2\%, 15.6\%, and 13.2\% respectively comparing QHSP with HA.
+When compared with PHA, the additional gate number is increased by 0.9\% and 6.4\%, and is reduced by 4.5\% respectively.
+All the program-wise experimental results are listed in Appendix~\ref{append}.